o3de/o3de.org/content/docs/user-guide/profiling/_index.md

 ---
-description: Learn about the profiling tools by Open 3D Engine.
+description: Learn about the profiling tools for Open 3D Engine.
 title: Profiling
 linkTitle: Profiling
 weight: 1200